Balance Enhancement Exercises

 How to Improve Your Balance

-Improving your balance takes time and practise and it doesn't just happen overnight.
-However, with consistent practise, you will be able to improve your
+Improving your balance takes time and practise, and it doesn’t just happen overnight.
+However, with consistent practice, you will be able to improve your balance over time.

-Balance is reliant upon excellent deep core stability, hip and leg muscle control PLUS your vestibular and visual systems.
+Balance relies upon excellent deep core stability, hip and leg muscle control, PLUS your vestibular and visual systems.

-In most cases, your balance deficits can be quickly improved with specific balance or stability exercises.
+In most cases, You can quickly improve your balance deficits with specific balance or stability exercises.

-Please ask your physiotherapist to test your static or dynamic balance is you are concerned about your balance.
+Would you please ask your physiotherapist to test your static or dynamic balance if you are concerned about your balance?
 We can make a BIG difference VERY QUICKLY to help you avoid falls, injury or improve your sporting performance.